-Furthermore, ADHD has a heritability of 76%.
+Furthermore, ADHD has a heritability of 76%, as referred to in a recent review by the researchers Stephen V. Faraone Henrik Larsson.
 This means that, on average, 76% of the factors associated with the disorder are related to genes and the rest to non-genetic factors.

-This article may interest you: Childhood Influences the Development of Personality
+This article may interest you: Stereotypic Movement Disorder (SMD)

 - First, in the predominantly inattentive subtype, most of the symptoms fall under inattention.
 Typically, it’s most common among females and greatly impacts a person academically.

-- On the other hand, children with the predominantly hyperactive-impulsive subtype may be more hyperactive and aggressive.
+- On the other hand, children with the predominantly hyperactive-impulsive subtype may have a harder time controlling their impulses.

 - The last subtype, known as combined, is the most common.
 It has an impact on overall performance.

 Next, for the symptoms of inattention, hyperactivity, and impulsivity to be associated with attention-deficit/hyperactivity disorder, certain conditions must be met:

 - First, the symptoms must manifest before the age of twelve.

 - Plus, the symptoms should affect your child in at least two different settings.

 - Finally, these symptoms must make your child’s life significantly more difficult.
 Therefore, it affects their performance.

 - The symptoms are not best explained by another disorder or disease.